Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Having this information before you depart means you can relax and enjoy yourselves.

 At the airport: If you’re taking injections on holiday, take a hospital letter from your childs consultant to prove it’s a prescribed medication so that you can carry the injections in your hand luggage.
 If you are travelling with nutritional formula, a similar letter may be necessary to carry volumes of liquid in your hand luggage.
+The above also applies if you're travelling with an External Defibrillator.

 Tell the airline well beforehand if your child is using a wheelchair so that you can take it right up to the gate and have it at hand as soon as you land.